 Our curriculum also includes topics, such as the Holocaust, which require brief historical instruction for background knowledge as we read related texts.

-Should you have any concerns regarding the sources (texts, visuals, videos, etc.) your child might encounter, please share these with your child’s teacher as soon as possible.
+Should you have any concerns regarding the sources (texts, visuals, videos, etc.) your child might encounter, please share these with me as soon as possible.

 Students will be graded according to Volusia County School’s grading policy.
 Formative assignments will make up 40% of a student’s grade.
 Summative assignments will make up the remaining 60%.